 How would you evaluate the current condition of the domestic cocoa market?

-Global food demand is expected to increase by anywhere between 59% and 98% by 2050.
-However, global freshwater resources are already overstretched.
-In recent years climate-induced water shortages in urban areas have brought water scarcity to the forefront of public debate, as major cities such as São Paulo, Cape Town and Barcelona have found...
+Global food demand is expected to increase by anywhere between 59% to 98% by 2050.
+However, global freshwater resources are already overstretched due to climate change and soaring population growth, and it is unclear how agricultural production will keep pace with these challenges.
+In recent years climate-induced water shortages in urban areas...